 - In the Ultimate universe's adaptation of the Clone Saga, Peter and Jessica Drew (his Opposite-Sex Clone) find themselves trapped in a warehouse, with Nick Fury and a bunch of SHIELD soldiers there to arrest them.
 Before that can happen, Doctor Octopus comes waltzing in and smugly informs them all that he got off scot-free from all of the crimes he did and was able to more or less pervert Peter's life and all he stood for, by being signed on to run the CIA's cloning program and making a bunch of Spider-Man clone soldiers.
 Because of his protection with the CIA, Fury can't touch him.
 So Fury orders all of his soldiers to take a five minute coffee break, leaving no one to stop Peter and Jessica from beating the shit out of Doc Ock.
 Bonus points for Peter actually asking for Fury to invoke this trope, just so he can have a chance to beat Doc Ock up before being arrested.

-- In Marvel Star Wars, Luke Skywalker is confined to base after shooting down his wing guard; he's having a crisis of faith and wants to escape the hostility of the Rebels, so Lando lets him borrow the Millennium Falcon... by saying he has to report Luke coming into the hangar, and he will - after he goes and has his cape laundered.
+- In Star Wars (Marvel 1977), Luke Skywalker is confined to base after shooting down his wing guard; he's having a crisis of faith and wants to escape the hostility of the Rebels, so Lando lets him borrow the Millennium Falcon... by saying he has to report Luke coming into the hangar, and he will - after he goes and has his cape laundered.

-- During the first, extended Hobgoblin storyarc in Spider-Man, Spidey wants police information on crook Lefty Donovan, whom he suspects is the Hobgoblin (actually, he's Hobgoblin's Dragon).
-He goes to speak to Detective Lou Snider, and asks to see Donovan's criminal history.
+- Spider-Man: During the first, extended Hobgoblin story arc, Spidey wants police information on crook Lefty Donovan, whom he suspects is the Hobgoblin (actually, he's Hobgoblin's Dragon).
+He goes to speak to Detective Lou Snider and asks to see Donovan's criminal history.
 Snider tells him that's information only for cops, as he places the information on his desk, and then steps out of the room, saying he had something in his eye.

 Scully: I can't let you in.
 However, I am going for coffee in a few minutes, and, well, maybe I'll forget to lock the door.